 Who doesn’t want to save a buck now and then?
 Not all budget travel blogs are necessarily about sleeping on a bench in the park to save money.
-There are a gazillion hacks to stretch your money while travelling and these bloggers share their knowledge!
+There are a gazillion hacks to stretch your money while traveling and these bloggers share their knowledge!

 Must-read post: Guide To Backpacking Mongolia

 Svet is a travel writer with an incurable love for new discoveries and an insatiable hunger for scrumptious delicacies.
 He flirts with words unlike any other blogger.
 His storytelling skills are off the charts.
-You might not find a lot of budget saving tips on his travel blog but his stories will inspire you to venture to new destinations, which are rather affordable, such as his birthplace – Bulgaria.
+You might not find a lot of budget-saving tips on his travel blog but his stories will inspire you to venture to new destinations, which are rather affordable, such as his birthplace – Bulgaria.

 Must-read post: Bulgaria – the Land of the Staggering Beauty

 Anil, the computer security engineer who runs the travel blog foXnoMad, is on a journey to visit every country in the world.
-His travel blogs is full of useful tips, tricks and tech reviews.
+His travel blogs is full of useful tips, tricks, and tech reviews.
 He says he’s always had a keen interest in culture, technology, and travel, and loves to pick things apart to see how they work.

 Samantha shares her personal experiences as an expat in Costa Rica, Yeison shares what it’s like to travel from a Tico perspective.
 Together, they share what it’s like to explore the world as a multi-cultural couple seeking out the best travel experiences.